 Pickup days are Wednesday, Thursday, and Friday from 2:00pm – 7:00pm.
 You will select your day, during the signup process.

-As a member of Gorman Farms CSA, you will receive an assortment of vegetables for 20 weeks, (3 weeks of strawberry picking if you add the strawberry boost and 7 additional weeks if you add the Early Winter CSA) starting around the first week in June.
+As a member of Gorman Farms CSA, you will receive an assortment of vegetables throughout the season starting around the first week in June.
 You will come each week to the farm on your selected day for your pickup.
 We will have everything set up like a farmer’s market with share boards posted on the wall and labels at each display guiding you through your selections.
 The pickup process is interactive but also set up for those of you with time constraints.
-You can interact at your own discretion or just get your produce and go.
+You can interact at your own pace or just get your produce and go.

 We are a vegetable farm only.
 We do not grow tree fruit.
 Your shares will be vegetable heavy.
 This should be your general interest.

 There are many variables out of our control and crop failures do occur.
 Therefore, we can’t guarantee you any specific vegetables, yet we can guarantee you a good value in your share each week.
 We aim high, but every year is different in terms of weather, bugs, and disease.
 We always have the variables of unpredictable events in our fields.
 Being a CSA member means accepting these risks along side the farmer.

 We all consume produce at different rates.
 For some people, a CSA share is more than enough food.
 Others will choose to supplement their weekly consumption with other produce.
 It is impossible to tell anyone how much of a share their household needs.
 We can only recommend from our extensive experience and give you the most honest answers possible.